Sharmarkesh/Bandit1-20/Bandit00/README.md

-he username is bandit0 and the password is bandit0.
+The username is bandit0 and the password is bandit0.
 Once logged in, go to the Level 1 page to find out how to beat Level 1.

 # Bandit level 0:
 The username is bandit0 and the password is bandit0.
 Once logged in, go to the Level 1 page to find out how to beat Level 1.